ppy/osu-wiki/wiki/Play_Styles/en.md

 *Note: The key overlay shows keyboard presses as `K1` and `K2`.*

-### Tablet tap (or Tablet-only)
+### Tablet-only

 ![](/wiki/shared/Osu!tablet.jpg "osu!tablet")

-*Notice: This play style requires the use of a graphics tablet (Digitizer).*
+*Notice: This play style requires the use of a graphics tablet (digitizer).*

 Tablet-only players hover a tablet pen over a graphics tablet to navigate the in-game cursor and only tap beats by tapping the pen onto the surface of the graphics tablet itself.

 *Note: The input overlay will show all tablet taps as `M1`.*

+#### Tapx

 Streaming with only one tapping input is widely regarded in the community to be nearly impossible at high BPM.
 Thus, to stream as a Tablet-only player, a player should alternate between tapping their pen onto the tablet and pressing one assigned secondary key (usually a tablet or keyboard key).
 This method is sometimes referred to as *tapx*.

 *Note: Since the pen tap was considered as `M1`, only the secondary tap button will work, and `X` is usually the default secondary tap button.*

-### Tablet + Keyboard
+### Tablet and keyboard

-*Notice: This play style requires the use of a graphics tablet (Digitizer).*
+*Notice: This play style requires the use of a graphics tablet (digitizer).*

 Tablet + Keyboard is a popular play style among many passionate, competitive, and top players.

 Tablet + Keyboard players "hover" and/or "drag" a tablet pen to navigate the in-game cursor and tap beats using the keyboard or the tablet buttons.

-Much like Mouse + Keyboard, some players also use only the tablet pen to tap while others will switch to keyboard when streaming.
+Much like mouse and keyboard, some players also use only the tablet pen to tap while others will switch to keyboard when streaming.

 ### Touchscreen